If you've already gone over the individual short vowel sounds worksheets, then your child is ready to try these mixed short vowels lessons.

 If you haven't done so yet, you can print out the individual vowel worksheets using the links below.

-The next two papers show 6 boxes.
+The next set of worksheets all have 6 boxes on them.
 In each box there is a word that is missing the middle letter, in this case, a vowel.
+Underneath each set of letters, there are two lines to write on.
 Have your child complete the word by putting a vowel in the middle.
-Write the word on the line.
+Write the word on the lines beneath each set of letters.
+Each set of letters should be able to create at least two different words by just adding one of the vowels.
+Some letter sets may be able to use multiple vowels to create three or more words.

 If your child is struggling with these worksheets, you can review the individual vowel sounds using the lessons below: